 Clinic visits and outpatient appointments

-- Two parents/carers can be with each patient at a time (in most areas) except where there are space limitations.
-Please check signage in the clinic area
+- Two parents/carers can be with each patient at a time (in most areas) except where there is space limitations.
+Please check the signage in the clinic area.